Chapter 8.38

 C. Conferences, conventions, or other gatherings of people held in facilities located in appropriately zoned areas of the city and designed for that purpose.

-D. Gatherings of 30 or fewer people in a public park for a single purpose or cause that is nonrecurring, unless food, merchandise or services are offered for sale or trade.
+D. Gatherings of 30 or fewer people in a public park for a single purpose or cause that is nonrecurring and does not involve the sale or trade of food, merchandise, or services.

-E. Temporary outdoor on-site sales lasting no longer than two consecutive weeks conducted by businesses on private property, such as holiday, grand opening, or anniversary sales.
+E. Temporary outdoor on-site sales lasting no longer than two consecutive weeks conducted by businesses on private property, such as holiday, grand opening, or anniversary sales, including associated outdoor displays that do not impede pedestrian or vehicular traffic and comply with Chapter 18.58 SMC.

-F. Temporary sales of goods conducted by nonprofit organizations on public or private property, such as scout group or school fundraising activities.
+F. Temporary sales of goods or offerings of services conducted solely by nonprofit organizations or volunteer groups on public or private property, such as scout group or school fundraising activities.

 G. Private garage, yard, and rummage sales, when operated not more than four consecutive days, four times in the same calendar year (see SMC 18.58.094).

-L. Spontaneous assemblies or other exercises of the public’s constitutionally guaranteed rights.
+K. Spontaneous assemblies that are a lawful exercise of the public’s constitutionally guaranteed rights.

 1. The activities will not increase the potential impact on the flow of traffic along roadways, rights-of-way, intersections, parking areas, or transit stops in a manner that exceeds the ordinary and normal use by the general public;